(click for all of Ira's posts)

 I’m going to take that a step further today by offering another suggestion – the formation of a customer advisory council.
 A customer advisory council is a group of customers (and non-customers, too) who meet on a regular basis with representatives of your brand.
 Each of them would be paid a nominal sum for their participation and their purpose would be to serve as an external sounding board for your marketing team.
 Their candid feedback would be used to inform current and future marketing strategies and campaigns, with the intent of improving customer acquisition and retention rates.

-The real benefit of a customer advisory council is that allows you to define your brand, your products and your offers from the perspective of your customers and prospects.
+The real benefit of a customer advisory council is that it allows you to define your brand, your products and your offers from the perspective of your customers and prospects.
 Too many brands make the mistake of defining these elements from their own internal perspective, based on the company’s needs and wants.
 This flawed, internally-focused approach was the subject of a 1960 Harvard Business Review article, “Marketing Myopia,” by Theodore Levitt.

 The next time you encounter repeated customer objections to one or more elements of your marketing strategy, resist the urge to overcome them simply by offering more and clever rebuttals that merely aim to justify the needs and wants of your company.
 Instead, focus on why your customers are raising those objections in the first place.
 Place yourself in your customer’s shoes and try to understand how their needs and wants are causing them to perceive your brand, your products and your offers.